YairZeruya/FollowYourShifts/README.md

 ##### 4) Build and run the application on your Android device or emulator.
 ##### 5) Sign up or log in using your email and password.
 ##### 6) Add your workplaces and start tracking your shifts and income.

+# App Demo Video: A Step-by-Step Guide
+For a comprehensive guide on how to use the app, I recommend watching the app demo video titled "app_demo_video".
+This video provides a visual walkthrough of the app's features and functionality, from the registration process to tracking shifts.
+It covers important aspects such as workplace and shift management, income tracking, and more.
+By watching the video, you'll gain a better understanding of how to effectively utilize the app's capabilities.